fluxsauce/imager/Sacred Drift.md

 I want to be your love
 I'm gonna see the skies
 Of real love
-I’m gonna be your love
+I'm gonna be your love
 Melt with you

 BIG CHORD THEN PITCH BEND DOWN